JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 ![step8](./steps/step8.png)

-As you can see there are multiple charts for NGINX, some have been uploaded by organizations and some by users, you can filter them out based on **verified publishers** or **official providers**.
+As you can see there are multiple charts for NGINX.
+Some have been uploaded by organizations and some by users.
+You can filter them out based on **verified publishers** or **official providers**.

 # Installing NGINX Chart